ErpNetDocs/tech/modules/applications/mssync/sync-jobs/calendar.md

 ## Considerations and specific scenarios

--  Only remote events (from Microsoft 365) occurring from today until one month later will be synchronized.
-In other words, MSSync will pull all Microsoft 365 events from today until the next month and create corresponding @@name activities.
+- Only remote events from Microsoft 365 that fall within a rolling one-month window will be synchronized.
+MSSync retrieves Microsoft 365 events starting from the synchronization date and up to one month ahead, and creates corresponding @@name activities.

+Example: *If synchronization starts on January 25, MSSync will synchronize all Microsoft 365 events occurring between January 25 and February 25.
+An activity with a start date of February 10 will be synchronized, while an activity with a start date of March 1 will not.*
 - @@name activities older than 1 day will not be synchronized.
 - When an @@name activity is in read-only state (`Released`, `Closed`), all updates triggered from Microsoft 365 will fail.
 This will result in a synchronization conflict, and the Microsoft 365 activity will be marked accordingly.
 - Recurring events are not supported.